igorkll/esp32_opencomputers/README.md

 * you need an esp32 with external memory (PSRAM/SPIRAM) or a large amount of HEAP in order for you to have enough memory for lua. otherwise, you can forget about running any operating system
 * the project was designed to work with the display on the st77xx controller. if you have a display with another controller, then you need to edit the esp32_opencomputers/main/hal.c file for your display

-## additional functions
-* computer.print - alias to standard print in lua. it is needed to output information to the microcontroller debugging console

 ## configuration a project
 1. open esp32_opencomputers/main/config.h - set up the display, touchscreen and other project settings (do not change your SPI pins if you do not know what you are doing!!)
 2. you may need to change the code in open esp32_opencomputers/main/hal.c to work with your hardware (for example, a display with a different touchscreen or a different controller)
-3. place the files of the desired operating system in the "esp32_opencomputers/filesystem/system" folder (you can take one to choose from from the "operating_systems" folder)
+3. place the files of the desired operating system in the "esp32_opencomputers/storage/system" folder (you can take one to choose from from the "operating_systems" folder)
 4. flash the code into the microcontroller and connect all the peripherals according to the settings in esp32_opencomputers/main/config.h

+## additional functions (device component)
+* device.print(...) - alias to standard print in lua. it is needed to output information to the debugging console
+* device.setTime(now:number) - sets a new RTC time

 ## available components
+* device (this component is added by the emulator, it contains the emulator API)
 * eeprom
 * screen
 * filesystem